lihe50hz/ACG-Project/README.md

 - This is repo for course project of Advanced Computer Graphics on 2024 Fall, instructed by Li Yi (弋力).
 - Team member: [Chenglin Liu](https://github.com/jk21lcl) (刘承林) and [He Li](https://github.com/lihe50hz) (李赫).
-- The repo is based on https://github.com/LazyJazzDev/Sparks.
+- The repo is based on https://github.com/Yao-class-graphics-studio/Sparkium-v2.

-## Preparing works (For Visual Studio 2022 on Windows with NVIDIA)
+## Preparing work (For Visual Studio 2022 on Windows with NVIDIA)

 1. Download VS2022 from https://visualstudio.microsoft.com/.